JenishChanchad98/ToDO-API/README.md

-# Todo API - README
+# TODO API - README

 Thank you for using the Todo API!
 This README file will guide you through the process of setting up and running the Todo project API on your local machine.